-According to the new guidance, HRAs and FSAs are covered by the Affordable Care Act’s prohibition on annual benefit limits and are required to provide the same set of preventive health benefits as any other compliant health plan.
+According to the new guidance, HRAs and FSAs are covered by the Affordable Care Act’s prohibition both for executive health coverage and regular employees on annual benefit limits and are required to provide the same set of preventive health benefits as any other compliant health plan.
 The sticking point comes when you try to bolt HRA or FSA accounts onto an “individual market” policy.
 That cannot be done.

 Heath Plan Defined

 Whenever an employer “uses an arrangement that provides cash reimbursement for the purchase of an individual market policy or other arrangement established or maintained for the purpose of providing medical care to employees, without regard to whether the employer treats the money as pre-tax or post tax to the employee,” it is a bona fide ERISA plan.
 According to the Labor Department, that means it is subject to the Affordable Care Act.